-To the shock and disappointment of many health conscious consumers across North America, General Mills recently announced an agreement to purchase beloved organic brand Annie’s Homegrown in an eye-popping deal valued a $820 million, or $46/share.
+To the shock and disappointment of many health-conscious consumers across North America, General Mills purchased beloved organic brand Annie’s Homegrown in an eye-popping deal valued at $820 million, or $46/share.

 This is just the latest in a long string of acquisitions of small, natural food companies by huge, multinational corporations in recent years.

 The purchase of Annie’s Homegrown, a 25-year-old company whose trademark motto is “Real Food Tastes Better” is particularly hard to take for parents because Annie’s products are focused and targeted to children.